Aggravated Indecent Assault

 Subsection (2) increases the maximum penalty to that of ten years imprisonment if the indecent assault is committed against a victim who is under 16 years of age.

-To convict you of Aggravated Indecent Assault the prosecution must prove at least one of the following matters beyond reasonable doubt:
+To convict you of Aggravated Indecent Assault the prosecution must prove at least one of the following matters beyond a reasonable doubt:

 This is where the accused person commits the offence in the company of another person, and further that one of the following elements are present: